AJ219423202/AJ219423202/create_a_cv.md

-# 📝 Topic 5: Create a CV
+# 📝 Create a CV
 ## 📄 Evidence

-**✅ Create a CV lesson**
+**✅ Create a CV module**

-I completed a lesson and quiz on how to create a professional CV that effectively markets my skills, education, and work experience to employers.
+I completed a module and quiz on how to create a professional CV that effectively markets my skills, education, and work experience to employers.
 The lesson highlighted the purpose of a CV, its key sections, formatting rules, and editing best practices.

 **✅ Create a CV Quiz**